mstephen19/nanolith/README.md

 When you have multiple services using the same set of task definitions, it is difficult to manually allocate tasks to each of them.
 For example, if you have 3 services running that all have access to the `formatVideo()` function, you would ideally like to run the next call for `formatVideo()` on the service that is currently the least busy.

+> **Tip:** When using `ServiceCluster`, you can think of the main thread as an orchestrator, and all of the services under the cluster as the "workers".

 Rather than you needing to do any guesswork or complex message passing between services to determine which one is the least busy, the `ServiceCluster` API is low-cost option that can do all of this for you.

 ```TypeScript